HarryPaniccc/DnD/World of Helodaria/Uldronos Council.md

 - Ixalan, the great founder.
 One of the grandmages of past, he built the Ixalan complex when he came into possession of the flame of reality.
 The complex housed his friend Harix the silver dragon and the flame.
 Harix would be tasked with protecting the flame until death.

 - Arbiter Aramis Terelon.
 A High Elf man of just below collar bone length blond hair with darker ends and beautiful green eyes.
 He wears dark aquamarine and black robes with light pauldron shoulder pads and silver inlay.
-He is firm in tone and intelligent.
+He is firm in tone and intelligent

--

 ## The Order of Concept